PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

         - Allows users to view and edit existing plans.

 **Other Details:**
-- **API Integration**: Integration with an external API to fetch car details (year, make, model) to help users select their vehicle and parts.
+- **API Integration**: Integration with an external API to fetch carId details (year, make, model) to help users select their vehicle and parts.
 - **Validation**:
     - Ensure all required fields are filled out.
     - Validate that the vehicle details are correctly selected.